4 min read

 FDM printing offers a good range of materials.
 Source filament to print

-Fact: there are printing farms with over 500 FDM printers!
+FACT: there are printing farms with over 500 FDM printers!

 FDM printing farm: the Prusa printing farm has over 300 FDM printers in a single room